fortune1991/fortune1991.github.io/projects/build_diaries/campervan.md

 ### Electronics

-July 2023, I started work on the electrics design and build in July.
-Peak NZ winter, so an excellent time for inside jobs!
-Many of the cables I had prerouted before installing the insulation.
+July 2023, I started work on the electrics design and build.
+It was peak NZ winter, so an excellent time for inside jobs!
+Many of the cables I had prerouted in the van before installing the insulation.

 **Wiring up the Electrical board in the living room**
 <p align="center">